wandb/examples/keras-cnn-nature/README.md

  Enables two kinds of finetuning experiments:
  * loading various pretrained base CNNs (Xception,ResNet, InceptionResNetV2, InceptionV3), pretraining for some epochs, freezing some of the layers of the resulting network, then continuing to finetune the rest of the layers
- * loading a small CNN, pretraining on general labels (in this case, predicting one of 5 biological classes) for a certain number of epochs, then finetuning on specific labels (predicting one of 25 biological species)
+ * loading a small CNN, pretraining on general labels (in this case, predicting one of 5 biological classes) for a certain number of epochs, then finetuning on specific labels (predicting one of 25 biological species).
+Note that you'll likely need to modify the absolute paths for loading the curriculum learning data on L205:208 of ``finetune_experiments.py``.

 For more contesxt on this example, see this W&B [report](https://app.wandb.ai/stacey/curr_learn/reports?view=stacey%2Fkeras_nature_explore).